iisc-seal/droidracer/readme-droidRacer.txt

    coordination has to be brought between multiple threads to stop trace generation. specified number of events will still be triggered before the test run exits.

+   E.g:
+   com.android.music
+   Lcom/android/music/
+   com.android.music.MusicBrowserActivity
+   4
+   0
+   9997
+   3000

 ** sample abc.txt can be found on https://bitbucket.org/hppulse/droidracer-related-files
    for each of the app tested by us.
+Check folder "pldi-2014-tested-apps" in the droidracer-related-files repository source root.

+** Make sure not to leave any trailing blank space or blank lines in abc.txt.
+Check examples provided in droidracer-related-files repository.

 8. Install google services apk (com.google.android.gms.apk) and google play